i2p/i2p.www/i2p2www/spec/ssu.rst

   Alice thinks her address is.

-* When sent by Bob or Charlie, IP and port are present, and IP address is always 4 bytes in the current implementation.
-IPv6 testing is not currently supported.
+* When sent by Bob or Charlie, IP and port are present, and IP address is 4 or 16 bytes.
+IPv6 testing is supported as of release 0.9.27.

 * IPv6 Notes: Through release 0.9.26, only testing of IPv4 addresses is supported.
 Therefore, all Alice-Bob and Alice-Charlie communication must be via IPv4.
 Bob-Charlie